Smooth Overlap of Spin Orientations: Machine Learning Exchange Fields for Ab-initio Spin Dynamics: Training and testing

 \subsection{Tests for constrained DFT calculations}

-In reality, the exchange interaction will not only depend on the separations of spins but also on the local noncollinear spin configurations in a more complicated way than suggested by the simple linear dependence assumed in \eqref{IIIA3}.
+In reality, the exchange interaction will not only depend on the separations of spins but also on the local noncollinear spin configurations in a more complicated way than suggested by the simple linear dependence assumed in \eqref{IIIA4}.
 Assuming that DFT-GGA describes spin-spin interactions accurately, we proceed to test the SOSO descriptor using DFT-GGA training and testing data.

-To generate representative noncollinear spin configurations at temperature $T$, we used the Uppsala ASD (UppASD) package \cite{Skubic:jpcm08, Eriksson:17} to perform SD simulations in 16-atom supercells of bcc Fe by numerically solving the atomistic Landau-Lifshitz-Gilbert equation.
-We use a Langevin thermostat to maintain the desired temperature and the same exchange parameters as in the previous section to generate effective exchange fields \eqref{IIIA3}.
-Once equilibrium was reached at the chosen temperature, a number of spin structures were selected at random of which half were used for training while the other half were reserved for testing.
-Because of the large computational cost of constrained DFT calculations for noncollinear spin configurations, only 50 spin structures were used for each of two temperatures, 300 K and 1000 K.
+To generate representative noncollinear spin configurations at temperature $T$, we used the Uppsala ASD (UppASD) package \cite{Skubic:jpcm08, Eriksson:17} to perform SD simulations with a time step of $0.1 \,$fs in 16-atom supercells of bcc Fe by numerically solving the atomistic Landau-Lifshitz-Gilbert equation.
+We use a Langevin thermostat to maintain the desired temperature (300K and 1000K) and the same exchange parameters as in the previous section to generate effective exchange fields \eqref{IIIA3}.
+Once equilibrium was reached at the chosen temperature, 10000 spin structures were selected at intervals of $10\,$fs.
+Because of the large computational cost of constrained DFT calculations for noncollinear spin configurations, only 50 spin structures were picked randomly from these 10000 spin structures for each of two temperatures, 300 K and 1000 K, of which half were used for training while the other half were reserved for testing.

 The $\alpha$th spin configuration obtained from the UppASD calculations is characterized by the set of orientations $\{{\bf e}_i^\alpha \}$ where $i$ (1-16) is the atom index in the $2 \times 2 \times 2$ simple cubic supercell of bcc Fe.
 Because these configurations are in general not local minima of the spin density functional, the Kohn-Sham equations cannot be simply solved self-consistently for a configuration $\{{\bf e}_i^\alpha \}$; each spin orientation must be constrained so it is not changed by iteration.
 This is done using a procedure implemented in {\sc vasp} (following a methodology developed by Ma and Dudarev \cite{Ma:prb15}) whereby an energy penalty $E_p$ is added to the total energy $E_0$ when a magnetization ${\bf m}({\bf r})$ deviates from the required orientations $ \{{\bf e}_i \}$ \cite{footnote7}